 Who We Are

-The Centers for Medicare and Medicaid Services (CMS) has some programs within Medicaid that can provide additional services to Medicaid members.
-In addition, the Kentucky Department of Public Health has developed some special programs that are either paid for by Medicaid or based on Medicaid eligibility qualifies you or someone in your family for the program.
+The Centers for Medicare and Medicaid Services has special Medicaid programs to provide additional services to Medicaid members.
+In addition, the Kentucky Department for Public Health has special programs paid by Medicaid or based on Medicaid eligibility for which you or someone in your family may qualify.

-Women who have been screened by a local health department and found to need treatment for breast or cervical cancer can receive treatment through Kentucky Medicaid Services.
+Women who were screened by a local health department and determined to need treatment for breast or cervical cancer can receive treatment through Kentucky Medicaid Services.

 EPSDT is a federally mandated Medicaid program for children.

 Kentucky Medicaid provides partial financial assistance with Medicare premiums, deductibles or coinsurance.

 Medicaid Works is a program for people with disabilities who work.